rlingineni/Lambda-Serverless-Search/README.md

 ### Next Steps and Optimizations
 - Change the default internal API key
 - Add Auth to your routes to restrict access
+- Add pagination for large sets of results
+	- might need a temp cache with correleation-id
 - Update to get all S3 Articles via AWS Athena
 - Nightly Batch function to group articles from one day into a large document